thuliteio/thulite.io/content/anna/index.md

 ---
 title: "Anna"
 slug: "anna"
 description: "Anna is a fully configured Tina CMS setup for Doks.
-Install and your good to go.
+Simple install, and you're good to go.
 Available late 2024!"
 summary: "Anna is a fully configured Tina CMS setup for Doks.
-Install and your good to go.
+Simple install, and you're good to go.
 Available late 2024!"
 date: 2024-05-30T12:45:26+02:00
 lastmod: 2024-05-30T12:45:26+02:00
 draft: false